 Bombardier Inc. (BBD/B) plans to help Commercial Aircraft Corp. of China win overseas approval for the in-development C919 plane that’s leading the country’s challenge to Boeing Co.
-(BA) and Airbus SAS.
+(BA:US) and Airbus SAS.

 The Canadian aircraft maker can help Comac as it has experience from winning approvals for 26 regional and business aircraft worldwide over 20 years, more than either Boeing or Airbus, Senior Vice President Chet Fuller said in an interview in Beijing yesterday, where he is attending the International Air Transport Association annual meeting.

 Bombardier is working with Comac on new aircraft to help cut development costs and to gain greater access in China as it works on its own CSeries plane.
 The CSeries, which sits 110 to 145, competes against the smaller versions of Boeing and Airbus narrowbody planes.